-- Take a self-guided Christmas tree tour.
+4. Take a tall Christmas tree tour.
 Visit the giant San Francisco Christmas trees at Macy’s, Union Square, the Presidio, Ghirardelli Square, and Pier 39.

-- Go to the movies.
-Check the movie schedules to see what’s playing on December 25.
+11. Go to a show.
+On December 24 & 25, you can see the holiday show Mittens & MistleToe: A Vinter Circus Cabaret for half price (while the offer lasts).
+The show blends circus, comedy and music, appropriate for all ages.
+Or check the movie schedules to see what’s playing on December 25.
 Skip the box office lines and buy movie tickets in advance online before you head out.

-- Go Kung Pao Kosher.
+12. Go Kosher.
 Check out the annual Kung Pao Kosher Comedy show for hilarious Jewish comedy in a Chinese Restaurant on Christmas (December 24-26).
 This show takes place at the New Asia Restaurant in San Francisco’s Chinatown (772 Pacific Ave, San Francisco, CA).

-- Get in free to the Contemporary Jewish Museum.
-On December 25, admission to CJM is free — for everyone (you don’t have to be Jewish).
+12. Go Jewish.
+On December 25, admission to Contemporary Jewish Museum (CJM) is free — for everyone (you don’t have to be Jewish).
 All galleries will be open.
 The Museum Cafe will also be open.
 Located at 736 Mission Street (between Third and Fourth streets) in San Francisco.
 Hours are 11am to 4pm.